 Loes at work

-In her paper studio Loes works on her different art projects.The blue paper shown in the pictures was used for the installation Sea of Tears.
+In her paper studio Loes works at various art projects.The blue paper shown in the pictures was used for the installation Sea of Tears.
 The main material used for this project was flax.
-The fibres were cooked and beated (in a Hollander machine).
+The fibres were cooked and pounded in a Hollander machine.
 Later the pigments were added.
-With frames the sheets are formed on the vacuum table by pouring the paper pulp by hand.
-70% of the water is drained out of the paper, then in a few days the paper is dry.
-Sometimes she uses a press to flatten the paper, if needed.
+The sheets were formed on the vacuum table by pouring the paper pulp by hand inside the frames.
+70% of the water was drained from the paper, then dried over the course of a few days.
+If necessary Loes uses a press to flatten the paper.